bprzybys-nc/ce-demo/ce-demo-presentation.md

 ✓ Integration tests pass: 8/8
 ✓ Coverage: 94%

-Feature complete in 8 minutes
+Feature complete in minutes, not hours
 ```

 ---